Grosseto: Airport

 Grosseto and the Maremma are served by Grosseto Baccarini Airport, located midway between the capital and Marina di Grosseto.
 The airport is a military site which is also used as a commercial airport by civilian charter flights and private aircraft, and has a small terminal to accommodate these.

 With regard to domestic and international flights, the airports of reference are the airports of Florence, Pisa and Rome-Fiumicino.
 All three airports are located about 150 km from the capital of the Maremma.
-For a few months in 2018, the airport was served by a flight to Bern, operated by SkyWork Airlines, until it went into liquidation.